Frizlab/frizlabs-conf/src/components/defaults/backups/ Readme.txt

-The two themes in this folder are the themes generated from the current Xcode (13.4 (13F17a)).
+The two themes in this folder are the themes generated from the current Xcode (13.4 (13F17a)) w/ actions mono and smaller.